oddlama/fora-docs/features.md

 these automatic checks can be disabled by passing `check=False` to any operation or catching the exception.
 This makes deploy scripts behave sanely, like any regular script.

-## Downsides
+## Drawbacks

-Here are some obvious differences that may be classified as downsides from other approaches:
+Here are a few drawbacks compared to other approaches:
 - There is no inherent synchronization between hosts.
 While parallelization is theoretically possible, hosts are provisioned one-by-one, currently sequentially.
 This also means the output is grouped by host, which makes it harder to spot differences between hosts in a particular operation.